Tired-Fox/launchpad/README.md

 <!-- End Header -->

-> *_Notice:_* The library is currently going through the a rewrite to use less macros.
-The macro use will be targeted toward building a router and building
+> *_Notice:_* The library is currently going through a rewrite to use less macros.
+The macro use will be redirected toward templating and helers but will be comletely optional in use.
-> responses as those two things can be difficult.

 ___